Fanconi anemia group D2 protein: Clinical significance

+Fanconi anemia

+Fanconi anemia is a disorder with a recessive Mendelian pattern of inheritance characterized by chromosomal instability, hypersensitivity to DNA crosslinking agents, increased chromosomal breakage, and defective DNA repair.
+Mutations in FANCD2 cause Fanconi anemia complementation group D2.
+The members of the Fanconi anemia complementation group do not share sequence similarity, but are related through their assembly into a common nuclear protein complex involved in DNA repair.

 Cancer

 FANCD2 mutant mice have a significantly increased incidence of tumors including ovarian, gastric and hepatic adenomas as well as hepatocellular, lung, ovarian and mammary carcinomas.
 Humans with a FANCD2 deficiency have increased acute myeloid leukemia, and squamous cell carcinomas (head and neck squamous cell carcinomas and anogenital carcinomas).
 Lung squamous tumors express high levels of FANCD2 and members of Fanconia anemia pathway.

 FANCD2 monoubiquitination is also a potential therapeutic target in the treatment of cancer.